-- through their mother, F. Boe, their guardian ad litem.
-The entire Boe family resides in the City of Tyler, Smith County, Texas, within the boundaries of the Tyler I.S.D.
+- 3. Z. Boe, S. Boe and X. Boe are sibling minors suing through their mother, F. Boe, their guardian ad litem.
+The entire Boe family resides in the City of Tyler, Smith County, Texas, within the boundaries of the Tyler I.S.D..
 F. Boe has lived in Smith County since 1964.
 Z. Boe is twelve (12) years old and has attended the Tyler public schools for three (3) years.
-S. Boe is thirteen (13) years old and has attended the Tyler public schools for three (8) years old and has attended the Tyler public schools for three (13) years.
-X. Boe is eight (13) years old and has attended the Tyler public schools for three (13) years.
+S. Boe is thirteen (13) years old and has attended the Tyler public schools for three (3) years old and has attended the Tyler public schools for three (3) years.
 Two younger siblings, born in this country, are American citizens.
-But for the acts of the defendants, as more fully described herein, Z. Boe, S. Boe and X. Boe would be presently attending the public schools of the Tyler I.S.D. - 4.
+But for the acts of the defendants, as more fully described herein, Z. Boe, S. Boe and X. Boe would be presently attending the public schools of the Tyler I.S.D.. - 4.
 A. Loe, L. Loe, M. Loe, G. Loe and R. Loe are sibling minors, suing through their parents H. and J. Loe, their guardian ad litem.
-The entire Loe family resides in the City of Tyler, Smith County, within the boundaries of the Tyler I.S.D.
+The entire Loe family resides in the City of Tyler, Smith County, within the boundaries of the Tyler I.S.D..
 H. Loe, their father, has lived in Smith County since 1974.
 He is employed and pays state and federal taxes.
 A. Loe is eleven (11) years old, L. Loe is ten (10) years old, M. Loe is eight (8) years old and G. Loe is six (6) years old.
 All these children have attended the Tyler public schools for one (1) year.
-R. Loe is five (5) years old and has completed the Tyler Head Start Program preparatory to entering the first A younger sibling, born in this country, is an But for the acts of the defendants, as American citizen. more fully described herein, A. Loe.
-L. Loe, M. Loe, G. Loe, and R. Loe would be presently attending the public schools of the Tyler I.S.D.
+R. Loe is five (5) years old and has completed the Tyler Head Start Program preparatory to entering the first grade.
+A younger sibling, born in this country, is an American citizen.
+But for the acts of the defendants, as more fully described herein, A. Loe, L. Loe, M. Loe, G. Loe, and R. Loe would be presently attending the public schools of the Tyler I.S.D..